Thanks for your interest in the Fossil Free campaign. We don’t have answers to every question, but here are a few that we’ve been hearing a lot:

 But, we can’t stop global warming one pipeline, coal plant or fracking well at a time–the numbers just don’t add up.
 At the same time that we’re working hard to stop these destructive projects, we need to loosen the grip that coal, oil and gas companies have on our government and financial markets, so that we have a chance of living on a planet that looks something like the one we live on now.
 It’s time to go right at the root of the problem–the fossil fuel companies themselves–and make sure they hear us in terms they might understand, like their share price.

 Divestment isn’t primarily an economic strategy, but a moral and political one.
 Just like in the struggle for Civil Rights here in America or the fight to end Apartheid in South Africa, the more we can make climate change a deeply moral issue, the more we will push society towards action.
 We need to make it clear that if it’s wrong to wreck the planet, than it’s also wrong to profit from that wreckage.
-At the same time, divestment builds political power by forcing our nation’s most prominent institutions and individuals (many of whom sit on college boards) to choose which side of the issue they are on.
+At the same time, divestment builds political power by forcing our nation’s most prominent institutions and individuals (many of whom sit on university boards) to choose which side of the issue they are on.
 Divestment sparks a big discussion and — as we’re already seeing in this campaign — gets prominent media attention, moving the case for action forward.

 At the same time, there are certain economic impacts.
-The top 500 or so College and University endowments hold nearly $400 billion (1).
+The top 500 or so university endowments hold nearly $400 billion (1).
 That’s a huge number–and getting all of that money out of coal, oil and gas will make a pretty big splash.
 Add in the big state pension funds, and church, synagogue and mosque investments, and we’re well on our way to making ExxonMobil, Shell and Peabody sweat.

 While sale of stock might not have an immediate impact on a fossil fuel company, especially one as gigantic as Exxon, what it does do is start to sow uncertainty about the viability of the fossil fuel industry’s business model.
 Here’s why: in order to keep warming below 2°C, a target that the United States and nearly every other country on Earth has agreed to, the International Energy Agency calculates that the fossil fuel industry will need to not burn approximately 80% of their reserves of coal, oil, and gas.
 Those reserves may be below ground physically, but they’re already above ground economically and factored into the share price of every fossil fuel company.
 Globally, the value of those reserves is around $20 trillion, money that will have to be written off when governments finally decide to regulate carbon dioxide as a pollutant.
-By divesting from fossil fuels, colleges and universities are not only building the case for that government action, they’re starting this important discussion about the fossil fuel industry’s “stranded assets.”
+By divesting from fossil fuels, universities are not only building the case for that government action, they’re starting this important discussion about the fossil fuel industry’s “stranded assets.”

 On the flip side of that coin, divestment also starts to build momentum for moving money into clean energy, community development, and other more sustainable investments.
-Let’s say our campaign succeeds in moving just 1% of the $400 billion that is in college endowments towards sustainable alternatives.
+Let’s say our campaign succeeds in moving just 1% of the $400 billion that is in university endowments towards sustainable alternatives.
 That’s roughly $4 billion worth of new investments in things like solar bonds, revolving loan funds, and advanced energy industries.
 More importantly, when other investors, be they individuals or pension funds, see the nation’s leading universities begin to move in this direction, they’ll also look into it.
-College endowments won’t be enough to fuel a clean energy revolution — that’s why we’re still pushing for government action — but they build the case for investment in important ways.
+University endowments won’t be enough to fuel a clean energy revolution — that’s why we’re still pushing for government action — but they build the case for investment in important ways.

 (1) Colleges recoup recession losses, USA Today, 9/10/12